SpiderMath/Number-y-Stuff/README.md

-# Number-y-Stuff
+# Random-TS-Stuff
- Yoooooooo, just Havin some fun with Numbers in TypeScript
+ Yoooooooo, just Havin some fun and stuff in TypeScript